projectcalico/calico/about/about-ebpf.md

 canonical_url: 'https://www.tigera.io/learn/guides/ebpf/'
 ---

+{% comment %}
+Do not change the canonical_url above *or the title*.
+Content is shared with Marketing and is used for SEO purposes.
+If you change the title, it will mess up Marketing metrics.
+{% endcomment %}

 > <span class="glyphicon glyphicon-info-sign"></span> This guide provides optional background education, including
 > education that is not specific to {{site.prodname}}.
 {: .alert .alert-info}